basicallydan/BlankCanvas/readme.md

 * A simple `Game` object which contains the loop
 * Methods to preload images
+* Methods to preload audio
+* Ability to play audio and pause audio
+* Basic event listening/triggering
+	* Event handling for when the game finishes loading the assets

 ## It *will* include:

-* Methods to preload audio
-* Event handlers for load finished events
 * Basic input control handling
-* Methods to play, stop, pause and mix audio
+* Methods to stop and mix audio

 # Credits: